-Deferred tax for Solvency II valuation purposes is determined in accordance with IAS 12 principles on 'temporary differences' between the economic value of assets or liabilities on the Solvency II balance sheet and their tax base.
-Deferred tax assets are recognised separately on the Solvency II balance sheet to the extent they cannot be offset against corresponding deferred tax liabilities.
-At 31 December 2017 the Company had no net deferred tax assets.
+Deferred tax for Solvency II valuation purposes is determined in accordance with IAS 12 principles (as adapted for Solvency II by the EU Directive, Delegated Regulation and Guidance, and the PRA Supervisory Statement SS2/14).
+Deferred tax is calculated on 'temporary differences' between the economic value of assets or liabilities on the Solvency II balance sheet and their tax base.

+Deferred tax assets may be recognised separately on the Solvency II balance sheet in cases where there are net deferred tax assets after offset against corresponding deferred tax liabilities, or where deferred tax assets cannot be so offset.
+This is subject to the deferred tax assets meeting the criteria for recognition, in accordance with IAS 12 principles (adapted as described above).

+At 31 December 2018 the Company had no net deferred tax assets.